Peak 2 Peak Gondola

 The Peak 2 Peak Gondola is a tricable gondola lift at Whistler Blackcomb Resort in Whistler, British Columbia, linking Whistler Mountain's Roundhouse Lodge with Blackcomb Mountain's Rendezvous Lodge.
 It is the first lift to join the two side-by-side mountains.
 It held the world record for the longest free span between ropeway towers at 3.03 km until 2017 when the Eibsee Cable Car exceeded it by 189 m.
 It is still the highest point above the ground in a gondola at 436 metres (1,430 feet), although a temporary aerial tramway in Switzerland used between 1979 and 1986 had larger span.
 The gondola was built by the Doppelmayr Garaventa Group in 2007 and 2008 at a cost of CDN$51 million.
-The Gondola is the first Doppelmayr "3S" tri-cable lift in North America; there are four similar but smaller lifts in Europe which were built in 1991, 1994, 2002, 2004 and 2010 in Switzerland, Austria, France and Germany.
+The Gondola is the first Doppelmayr "3S" tri-cable lift in North America; there are six similar but smaller lifts in Europe which were built in 1991, 1994, 2002, 2004, 2010, and 2024 in Switzerland, Austria, France and Germany.
 Whistler Blackcomb promotes the gondola as an attraction and uses it to transport skiers in the winter months, as well as sightseers year-round.